-Equity instruments issued by the Company are recognized at the proceeds received, net of direct issue costs c.
-Financial liabilities
+Equity instruments issued by the Company are recognized at the proceeds received, net of direct issue costs.

-Repurchase of the Company's own equity instruments is recognized and deducted directly in equity.
-No gain or loss is recognized in profit or loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.
+The repurchase of the Company's own equity instruments is recognized and deducted directly from equity, and its carrying amounts are calculated based on weighted average by share types and calculated separately by repurchase category.
+No gain or loss is recognized in profit or loss on the purchase, sale, issuance or cancellation of the Company's own equity instruments.